-BSW SeniorCare Advantage Platinum (PPO) covers all medically necessary services as listed in the Medical Benefits Chart in Chapter 4 of this document.
-If you receive services not covered by our plan, you are responsible for paying the full cost of services.
+BSW SeniorCare Advantage Preferred Rx (HMO-POS) covers all medically necessary services as listed in the Medical Benefits Chart in Chapter 4 of this document.
+If you receive services not covered by our plan or services obtained out-of-network and were not authorized, you are responsible for paying the full cost of services.